The Pros and Cons of Rooftop Solar in 2025

 But that is no reason to throw the baby out with the bathwater.
 Going solar through a vetted and reputable installer is a means to clean, cheap electricity for millions of American homeowners.

-Batteries are not required for solar systems, but they can help maximize a system’s value.
 Homeowners can rely on stored solar generation at peak grid times, thereby avoiding higher utility electricity costs.
-While battery costs continue to decrease, however, the overall cost is still considerable.
+While battery costs continue to decrease the overall cost is still considerable.

-High Upfront Cost
+Breaking Down the High Upfront Cost

-Thankfully, there are zero-down solar loan options that spread the cost out over time and provide savings on day one.
+Even with local and federal incentives, going solar still has a relatively high upfront cost for homeowners paying cash.
+Thankfully, there are $0-down solar loan options that spread the cost out over time and provide savings on day one.

 In general, solar should be thought of as a secure, long-term investment.
 Not only will it immediately reduce electricity costs, but it also shields homeowners from future utility rate hikes.